-September 2019: I popped back to Onibus to learn that the roastery moved out at the end of July and that the store is undergoing renovations this month, so I’ll try to come back in November to see what has changed.
+September 2019: I popped back to Onibus to learn that the roastery moved out at the end of July and that the store is undergoing renovations this month, so I’ll try to come back at some point to see what has changed.
 In the meantime, I had a lovely V60 of a Rwandan single-origin.

 You can see what I made of another of Onibus’ branches, the About Life Coffee Brewers stand in Shibuya, which I also visited on my first trip to Japan in 2017 and again on my 2018 trip.
 Since then, I’ve also been to Ratio &C, Onibus’ coffee bar inside a bike shop, and the new roastery and coffee shop in Yakumo, which I caught on my return to Japan in 2019.

 |2-14-1 KAMIMEGURO • MEGURO-KU • TOKYO • 153-0051 • JAPAN|

 |Tuesday||09:00 – 18:00||Seating||Benches, Counter (outside), Tables, Bar (Upstairs)|